mhorpheus/test/DFIR-SpinUp.md

 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder2.png"></p>
 4. Navigate to a destination where folder was created, you may receive a green pop-up at the bottom of the page with option to show newly created folder.
 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder3.png"></p>
-5. Rename created folder according to requirements provided in the section [Environment for Data Sharing with a Client](#Environment-for-Data-Sharing-with-a-Client).
+5. Rename created folder according to requirements provided in the section <a href="#Environment-for-Data-Sharing-with-a-Client">Environment for Data Sharing with a Client</a>.
 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder4.png"></p>